Crystalite: A Lightweight Transformer for Efficient Crystal Modeling: Crystalite Architecture

 This appendix provides a more detailed description of Crystalite using the notation of the main text.
 Recall that a crystal is represented as

 and that the diffusion model operates on the continuous state

-where \(\mathbf H\) denotes the chemically structured atom tokens obtained from \(\mathbf A\), and \(\mathbf y\in\mathbb R^6\) is the lower-triangular lattice parameterization satisfying \(\mathbf L=\mathbf L(\mathbf y)\).
+where \(\mathbf H\) denotes atom-type features obtained from \(\mathbf A\), and \(\mathbf y\in\mathbb R^6\) is the lower-triangular lattice parameterization satisfying \(\mathbf L=\mathbf L(\mathbf y)\).
+In DNG, \(\mathbf H\) is represented with PCA-compressed Subatomic Tokenization; in CSP, atom-type features are fixed atomic-number features.
 Figure~\ref{fig:crystalite_architecture} gives an overview of the full architecture, while Figure~\ref{fig:gem_module_detailed} illustrates the Geometry Enhancement Module (GEM).